Ryanair closing in on major Boeing order - sources

-DUBLIN Low-cost Irish airline Ryanair (RYA.I) is closing in on a deal to buy at least 150 Boeing (BA.N) 737 passenger jets and the contract could be signed within weeks, industry sources said.
+DUBLIN Jan 23 Low-cost Irish airline Ryanair is closing in on a deal to buy at least 150 Boeing 737 passenger jets and the contract could be signed within weeks, industry sources said.

 Most or all of the planes would likely be current generation 737s rather than the upcoming Max upgrade, which would allow Ryanair to secure a significant discount on the list price, two of the sources said on Wednesday.